 - The capital and largest city is Amsterdam

-- The democratically elected government settles in the city of Den Haag.
+- The democratically elected government settles in the city of Den Haag | The Hague

-- On the 1st day of 2015 there lived 16.909.010 people in the Netherlands.
+- On 17 October 2022, there lived 17779511 people in the Netherlands.

 - The Dutch are the tallest people in the world.
 The average height for men is 184cm and for women 170cm.